digitalcolony/Simple-Soundboard/README.md

 The original version required PHP.
 Now you can use PHP to build the JSON file of your Soundboard files, but it is not required.

+## 2019 Update

+You can now filter the drops with the text input.
+It will search track titles and artists.

 ## Getting Started

 1. Create a new folder and place all the MP3 drops you wish to have on the soundboard.
 For this repo, I've added 20 drops to get you started.